-Our Tuna pasta salad is reminiscent of your mom’s or grandma’s classic tuna recipes.
+Our tuna pasta salad is reminiscent of your mom’s or grandma’s classic tuna recipes.
 It’s a bit updated but just as delicious as tuna dishes you might remember from your childhood.
 Pasta salad recipes are easy, economical and family-friendly.

 What I Love About This Recipe